-There are over 28,000 individuals living with limb loss and limb difference in Minnesota.
-Many of these Minnesotans are unable to afford and access life changing orthotic and prosthetic (O&P) care that restores mobility due to lack of insurance coverage "not medically necessary" denials, and high out of pocket costs.
+MN has approximately 28,000 amputees.
+Currently, 1.9 million people are living with limb loss in the United States, with an average of 507 people continuing to lose a limb every day.
+Many amputees from Minnesota are unable to afford and access lifechanging orthotic and prosthetic (O& P) care that restores mobility due to the lack of insurance coverage "not medically necessary" denials, and high out of pocket cost.

-Without health plan coverage, adults, children, and families are forced to:
+Without appropriate health coverage, adults, children, and families are forced to:

-- Incur prohibitive out-of-pocket costs (ranging from \$5,000 -\$50.000) - Risk harm/injury using an improper device - Live socially isolated and sedentary lifestyles with costly health complications including obesity and depression
+Incur prohibitive out-of-pocket costs (ranging \$5,000-\$50,000)

+- Risk harm/injury using an improper device - Live sedentary lifestyles with costly health complications including obesity